Channel | Cumberland Island

 Cumberland Island National Seashore is a pristine 18 mile stretch of undeveloped wilderness unique to the East Coast.

-This was the view at my backcountry campsite at the north end of the island.
-A beautiful end to a long 10 mile hike.
+This was the view at my backcountry campsite at the north end of the island where the bay sat still as birds and the rare dolphin would pass by.
+This was the beautiful end to a long 10 mile hike.